-Annual Goal: Written in a student’s IEP and it is a statement of reasonable expectations for a student to accomplish in the next 12 months.
+Annual Goal: Written in a student’s IEP, an annual goal is a statement of reasonable expectations for a student to accomplish in the next 12 months.
 Goals help to direct the services and instruction that the student receives.

 AT (Assistive Technology): Equipment, item, product system used to maintain or improve the capabilities of a child with a disability.

 High Tech: Braille reader, computer, dynamic display augmentative communication device

 BIP (Behavior Intervention Plan): A plan of positive behavior interventions for a child whose behaviors interfere with their learning or that of others.

 Categorical Placement: Special Education programs in which student are grouped on the basis of their IDEA eligibility category.
 Other models are non-categorical placement and cross-categorical placement.
 (Source: The Council for Disability Rights)

 Consent: Requirement that the parent be fully informed of all information that relates to any action that school wants to take about the child, that parent understands the consent is voluntary and may be revoked at any time.

 Disability: In Section 504 and ADA, defined as impairment that substantially affects one or more major life activities; an individual who has a record of having such impairment, or is regarded as having such impairment.